module.api.php

 *

-* This hook is invoked in \Drupal::moduleHandler()->getImplementationInfo().
+* This hook is invoked during \Drupal::moduleHandler()->getImplementations().

 * A module may implement this hook in order to reorder the implementing